Saint James Way Small Group Walking Tour (The Camino)- Spain

-Odyssey has selected relevant sections so that you experience Saint James Way, eventually reaching the historic destination Santiago de Compostela.
-Not since the Middle Ages has this adventure for body and mind been more popular as a pilgrimage or just a great walk.
+Odyssey has selected relevant sections, not the entire camino, so that you experience Saint James Way, eventually reaching the historic destination Santiago de Compostela.
+Not since the Middle Ages has this adventure for body and mind been more popular as a pilgrimage or just a great walking tour of Spain's camino de Santiago route over 19 days with an achievable itinerary for mature and senior travellers joining this guided walking tour as a couple or solo traveler .
+The walking surface out on the camino trail, varies from gravel and farm tracks to paved road.

 There are alternative routes such as the Camino Del Norte or del norte (Northern Way), which takes pilgrims along the Northern coast, from the Basque Country, across Cantabria, Asturias and on to Santiago de Compostela, in Galicia.